opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 pin: true
 ---

-# **End-to_End CI/CD Deployment to Kubernetes**
+# **DevSecOps Project - 11-Microservices End-to-End CI/CD & Monitoring Using Kubernetes, Terraform, Jenkins, Grafana & Prometheus**

-## **Setup and Host Your Own Free VPN Server on AWS Using Terraform and OpenVPN**
+## **11-Microservices End-to-End CI/CD & Monitoring**

 In this mini-project, I will demonstrate how to setup and self-host a VPN server on AWS using terraform and OpenVPN Access Server.

-???+ youtube "Watch the Video - How To Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN"
+??? youtube "Watch the Video - DevSecOps Project - 11-Microservices End-to-End CI/CD & Monitoring Using Kubernetes, Terraform, Jenkins, Grafana & Prometheus"
     <figure markdown="1">
     [![Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN](../../assets/images/OpenVPN-on-AWS-Using-Terraform.png "Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN")](https://youtu.be/sWBeZ_bx2Ps){: target="_blank" }
     <!-- <figcaption>Create a Free Self-Hosted VPN Server on AWS using Terraform and OpenVPN</figcaption>  -->